My name is Alexandra, but most people call me “Alex.” I also respond to “Ali,” “Al,” “Franz,” and “Hey, you with the blue hair.”

 8. I started my “writing career” with a self-published coloring book about flying unicorns, which I photocopied and sold for 25 cents to my 3rd grade classmates.
 It was a big hit!

 9. I have a metal plate on my fibula, thanks to a rock climbing accident.
 Breaking my leg was one of the worst / best experiences of my life.
 I learned invaluable lessons about patience, grit, and reinvention.
 I’m a better person because of that accident.

-Alexandra Franzen is an author and writing coach / consultant.
+Alexandra Franzen is an author, writing coach, and communication consultant who works with companies in the health, wellness, fitness, food, and personal development industries.
 She’s based in Portland, Oregon, where she lives with a chef named Brandon and a fish named RuPaul.
 She loves weightlifting, peanut butter, and people who choose to be kind and generous even when nobody is watching.
 Her lifelong hero is: Mister Rogers.
 Her personal motto is: “Today is not over yet.”
-You can learn more about Alexandra’s current projects at: AlexandraFranzen.com.
+You can learn more about Alex’s projects at: AlexandraFranzen.com.

 THANKS FOR VISITING!

 “The purpose of life is to contribute in some way to making things better.”